tock/tock/doc/reference/trd102-adc.md

 and single-ended inputs, 8 or 12 bit samples, configurable clocks, reference voltages, and grounds.
 It supports periodic sampling supported by an internal timer.
 The SAM4L ADC uses generic clock 10 (GCLK10).
+The ADC is peripheral 38, so its control registers are found at address 0x40038000.
+A complete description of the ADC can be found in chapter 38 of the SAM4L datasheet.

 The current implementation, found in `chips/sam4l/adc.rs`, implements the `AdcSingle` trait.